Privacy Policy

 The app asks for these permissions only when you take an action that requires them.
 You can decline any permission and the app will degrade gracefully — features that need a permission will explain what's needed and continue to work in a reduced form.

-Notably absent: location, microphone, camera, motion, calendar, health data.
+Notably absent: microphone, camera, motion, calendar, health data.
 The app does not need any of these.

 5. Children